laravel/docs/controllers.md

     Route::put('user/{id}', 'UserController@update');

-You may still type-hint the `Illuminate\Http\Request` and access your route parameter `id` by defining your controller method like the following:
+You may still type-hint the `Illuminate\Http\Request` and access your `id` parameter by defining your controller method as follows:

     <?php